department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

         </button>
         <div id="pnp-1" class="usa-accordion-content">
            <div>
-               <h4 class='va-nav-linkslist-list'>Where does a facility begin the process of GI Bill program approval?</h4>
+               <h4 class='va-nav-linkslist-list'>How does a facility begin the process of GI Bill program approval?</h4>
                <p>
-                   The approval authority for GI Bill programs generally begins with the individual states via the <a href="http://www.nasaa-vetseducation.com/Contacts.aspx">State Approving Agency (SAA)</a> of jurisdiction.
-Contact your SAA for approval of education and training programs in your respective state.
-They are the pathway into VA for a program's recognition and identification as being eligible for the payment of VA education benefits.
+                  The approval process for GI Bill programs generally begins with the <a href="http://www.nasaa-vetseducation.com/Contacts.aspx">State Approving Agency (SAA)</a> of jurisdiction.
+Contact your SAA to seek approval for education and training programs in your respective state.
+They’re the path to a program’s eligibility for payment of VA education benefits.
                </p>
               <ul class="usa-unstyled-list">
                   <li class="hub-page-link-list__item">